-Azim Chowdhury advises domestic and international corporations on regulatory compliance with the US Food and Drug Administration (FDA) and its global counterparts, particularly focusing on vapor, nicotine, tobacco product and cannabis/CBD regulation, as well as food-contact materials.
+Azim Chowdhury advises domestic and international corporations on regulatory compliance with the U.S. Food and Drug Administration (FDA) and its global counterparts, particularly focusing on vapor, nicotine, tobacco product and cannabis/cannabidiol (CBD) regulation, as well as food contact materials.

 He counsels tobacco, e-cigarette, e-liquid and CBD manufacturers, distributors, retailers, suppliers, and trade associations on matters relating to regulatory compliance, as well as public policy initiatives.
-Azim is nationally recognized as an expert on the Family Smoking Prevention and Tobacco Control Act, which amended the Food, Drug and Cosmetic Act to give FDA authority over tobacco products, as well the Agency’s “Deeming Rule” which extended those authorities to previously unregulated products such as electronic nicotine delivery systems (ENDS), e-liquids, cigars, hookah/shisha, and heat-not-burn tobacco products.
-Azim also advises companies and trade associations on state and global law compliance, including in Canada, the United Kingdom, the EU, and China.
+Azim is acknowledged nationwide for his in-depth knowledge of the Family Smoking Prevention and Tobacco Control Act, which amended the Food, Drug, and Cosmetic Act to give FDA authority over tobacco products, as well the Agency’s “Deeming Rule” which extended those authorities to previously unregulated products such as electronic nicotine delivery systems (ENDS), e-liquids, cigars, hookah/shisha, and heat-not-burn tobacco products.
+Azim also advises companies and trade associations on state and global law compliance, including in Canada, the United Kingdom, the European Union (EU), and China.

-In addition to helping vapor, nicotine, and tobacco clients navigate federal and state regulatory complexities, Azim advises food and drug packaging companies in establishing food-contact regulatory clearances for their products in the United States, Canada, and the European Union.
+In addition to helping vapor, nicotine, and tobacco clients navigate federal and state regulatory complexities, Azim advises food and drug packaging companies in establishing food-contact regulatory clearances for their products in the United States (U.S.), Canada, and the EU.

 Azim’s dedication to the practice of law has led to his involvement in activities such as Keller and Heckman’s Pro Bono program and Mackrell International.
 Notably, for a pro bono client, he successfully obtained asylum in the United States for a family who fled their home country of El Salvador due to violence they faced from an international gang.
+In 2020, Azim and the Keller and Heckman Pro Bono team obtained asylum for a persecuted gay man and LGBTQ rights advocate from Bangladesh.
 Additionally, Azim is a firm representative and Chair of the Next Generation group for Mackrell International, a global network of over 90 international law firms.
 His involvement in Mackrell International connects Keller and Heckman attorneys, and the clients they serve, with access to legal representation in all major world markets.

 In addition, Azim has authored and edited articles and peer-reviewed publications, including Tobacco Regulation and Compliance: An Essential Resource; FDA Regulation of Tobacco: A Comprehensive Guide – An FDLI Primer, Tobacco and Nicotine Delivery: Regulation and Compliance, 2nd Edition, Regulation of Electronic Cigarettes in the United States; Future Developments in the Regulation of Electronic Nicotine Delivery Systems: Potential Over-the-Counter Pathway and A Risk Assessment Matrix for Public Health Principles: The Case for E-Cigarettes.
 He has served on the Editorial Advisory Board of the Food and Drug Law Journal, as well as on FDLI’s Tobacco and Nicotine Products Committee.